ppsaheed/44/README.md

 ## 📄 License

-This project is proprietary software belonging to 44 Digital Business Services LLC.
+This project is proprietary software belonging to 44 Digital Business Services.

 ## 🆘 Support